julienherrero/awesome-list/README.md

 - [sczerwinski/android-charts](https://github.com/sczerwinski/android-charts) - Charts for Android
 - [sczerwinski/android-room](https://github.com/sczerwinski/android-room) - Extensions for Jetpack Room
 - [sebaslogen/resaca](https://github.com/sebaslogen/resaca) - Compose Multiplatform library to scope ViewModels to a Composable, surviving configuration changes and navigation
-- [seljabali/java-time-fun](https://github.com/seljabali/java-time-fun) - java.time Kotlin extension functions library.
 - [sephiroth74/Material-BottomNavigation](https://github.com/sephiroth74/Material-BottomNavigation) - Bottom Navigation widget component inspired by the Google Material Design Guidelines at https://www.google.com/design/spec/components/bottom-navigation.html
-- [serbelga/Todometer-KMP](https://github.com/serbelga/Todometer-KMP) - A meter to-do list built with Compose UI Multiplatform, Wear Compose, SQLDelight, Koin Multiplatform, Glance, ...
+- [serbelga/Todometer-KMP](https://github.com/serbelga/Todometer-KMP) - ✅ A meter to-do list built with Compose UI Multiplatform, Wear Compose, SQLDelight, Koin Multiplatform, Glance, ...
 - [sergio-sastre/AndroidUiTestingUtils](https://github.com/sergio-sastre/AndroidUiTestingUtils) - A set of TestRules, ActivityScenarios and utils to facilitate UI and screenshot testing under given configurations: FontSizes, Locales...
 - [sergio11/fitflextv_android](https://github.com/sergio11/fitflextv_android) - FitFlexTV is a home workout app 🏋️‍♀️ I created as a personal learning project.
 It includes personalized plans 📋 and progress tracking 📊.
 I used Firebase 🔥 for real-time data and authentication 🔒, Clean Architecture 🏛️ with the MVI pattern, and Jetpack Compose for TV 📺 to build a reusable UI.
 - [serpro69/kotlin-faker](https://github.com/serpro69/kotlin-faker) - Port of a popular ruby faker gem written in kotlin.
 Generate realistically looking fake data such as names, addresses, banking details, and many more, that can be used for testing and data anonymization purposes.